StanfordMSL/msl_quad/docs/source/software/quick_start_guide.rst

 2. ROS Topics
     a. ``local_position/pose`` matches ``vision_pose/pose``
     b.  ``state`` has ``connected=True``
-3. PX4 Arms
+3. PX4 Arms and Kills
     a.
-Arm the quad but *DO NOT* takeoff as you will not have attitude control
+Arm the quad by pinching the sticks down and inwards.
+DO NOT push up throttle stick after arm as this will cause the craft to take off.
     b.
-This checks that the PX4 is correctly communicating with the onboard sensors
+Gently push the throttle stick up until the motors start spinning. check that the propeller rotation is in the correct direction.
     c.
-This can be checked without even ssh-ing the quad
+Disarm the quad by pinching the sticks down and inwards.
     d.
-Do not try to takeoff, just arm check propeller rotation and disarm
+Arm the quad again but this time, use the kill switch to disarm.
+The motors should cut instantaneously.